wp-plugins/active-directory-integration/readme.txt

 * ADD: Bulk Import feature to import and update users from Active Directory (for use in cron jobs).
 (Issue #0012.
 Thanks to Bas Ruijters for the feature request and testing.)
 * ADD: Support for multiple account suffixes so users like user1@emea.company.com, user2@africa.company.com and user3@company.com can log on.
 (Issue #0018.
 Feature Request by DonChino.)
 * ADD: Logging to file <plugindir>/adi.log if WordPress is in debug mode (WP_DEBUG is true).
 Don't forget to delete it in production environments.
 * ADD: Using LDAP_OPT_NETWORK_TIMEOUT (default 5 seconds) to fall back to local authorization when your Active Directory Server is unreachable (only PHP 5.3.0 and above).
 (Issue #0020.)
+* ADD: You can use "givenName SN" as display name now.
+(Issue #0029.
+Feature request by Aren Cambre.)
 * CHANGE: adLDAP 3.3.2 extended for SyncBack and Bulk Import features (see above).
 * CHANGE: Passwords are not logged anymore even if WP_DEBUG is true.
 * CHANGE: Active Directory authentication for admin user (ID 1) is not used anymore.
 Fall back to local authentication.
 (Issue #0024)
 * CHANGE: Removed the Bind User.
 It is not needed any more.
 * FIX: Including registration.php is deprecated/obsolete since WP 3.1.
 (Issue #0017)
+* FIX: Language files were not loaded.
+(Issue #0030)

+= 1.0.1 (unreleased version) =
+This version was not released.

 = 1.0 =
 * ADD: New language Dutch (nl_NL) added.
 (Issue #0002.
 Thanks to Bas Ruijters.)